evently-cloud/site/src/blog/event-streams-fundamental-flaw/index.md

 #### Aggregate Roots Misshape Event Data

 Note that finding the aggregate root changes the event itself, as one of the identifiers moves into the stream ID.
-The application has to change this simple record of facts by looking ahead to aggregate root consumers to find the most-relevant aggregate root to house the event.
+The application has to change the simple record of fact by looking ahead at the consumers to find the most-relevant aggregate root to house the event.
 In our Item / Cart example, both entities find state from the one event, yet neither entity owns it.
 Depending on the outcome of the design sessions, it could be one of these shapes:

 ###### Cart Root Aggregate Stream `cart-jriu594jf`: